What is Time Management?

 This simple act of noticing where your time goes often increases productivity.

-However, most people realize that they are focused on the routine without clarity of purpose.
+However, most people realize they are focused on the routine without clarity of purpose.
 In other words, they are completing their to-do list but failing to move the needle and achieve their goals.

 This is where effective time management comes in.